“Please put us out of our misery.”

 “10 Companies Hiring Now” and “10 Fortune 500 Companies Hiring Now” are two very different subject lines.
 The first might conjure images of working at the hardware store down the street, or the furniture retail outlet in the suburbs.
 But when we see “Fortune 500,” we imagine working for big, prestigious companies, with a comfortable salary and excellent benefits.
 That’s the power of authority.

 When you have something valuable to offer, sometimes it’s best just to come out and say it.
-Did you just finish compiling a year-long report on the state of the industry?
-Did you finish some templates that your email subscribers can use to better their marketing?
+Just finished compiling a year-long report on the state of the industry or completed some templates that your email subscribers can use to better their marketing?
 Let them know.

 If it’s truly a valuable resource, you won’t need to get fancy with curiosity or add an authority booster to your subject line.
 A straightforward one, like the those listed below, will do just fine.